-- Six F Low Dispersion and two Special Low Dispersion elements for reduced chromatic aberrations and increased clarity
+- Six F Low Dispersion and two Special Low Dispersion elements for less chromatic aberrations and better clarity

-- Three aspherical elements for decreased distortion and increased sharpness
+- Three aspherical elements for less distortion and better sharpness

 - Customizable AF-L button